MiAnClGr/music-pay/README.md

 A web3 solution for reliable and trustless payment from Booking agent to Artist

+Music-Pay is a work in progress and new features are being added frequently

 Currently:

-An artist can create a profile and log in with their Metamask wallet, the profile is stored on chain as a smart contract that can receive the bookings and payment.
+An artist can create a profile and log in with their Ethereum address and Metamask wallet, the profile is stored on chain as a smart contract holds the logic to receive and store bookings and receive and transfer payment.

 An artist can upload a profile picture to their Artist page, the file is saved on IPFS and the file url is stored in the Artist Profile contract.